Electronic Dog Doors Australia -

 Getting the right size isn’t guesswork given the fact that you can find out the actual dimensions of every smart dog door product before ordering.
 So the only thing that’s left for you to do is to measure the size of your dog to see which model fits the best.

 First, you want to measure the dog’s height.
-For this, make your pooch stand up straight, then find the tallest point of the back, which should be between the shoulder plates.
-Now measure the height from the floor up to that point (2).
+To do this, I had my pooch stand up straight, then I found the tallest point of his back, which was between his shoulder plates.
+Then, all I had to do was measure the height from the floor up to that point (2).

 Now that you have your pooch’s measurements, it’s time to add the step-over into the equation.
-If you’re mounting the sensor dog door onto your front doors, it needs to be slightly elevated from the ground.
-But generally, you want it to be no lower than 7 centimetres, and no higher than the ⅓ of your dog’s height.
+If you’re mounting the sensor dog door onto your front doors, our team of experts quickly realised that it needs to be slightly elevated from the ground.
+But generally, you want it to be no lower than 7 centimetres, and no higher than the one third of your dog’s height.

-Once you know the height of the step-over, you can measure how tall the dog door needs to be.
+Once you know the height of the step-over, I then measured how tall the dog door needs to be.
 You want the top of the door to be at least 3 centimetres above your dog’s back, so that there’s no need for bending over when going through the door.

 Think you have the right dimensions?
 Replicate them on the cardboard and cut out the opening.
 See if your pooch can get through with ease.
 If you own more than one dog, measure them both and take whichever numbers are larger for both height and width.